New Feature: Verified Stolen Credential Detection

 What is identity threat detection and response?
 A brief history…

-Identity threat detection and response (ITDR for short) is fast becoming an established product category amongst providers and industry analysts.
-Purists will argue that a taxonomy consisting of anything more than SIEM with UEBA is excessive (although this hasn’t stopped terms like EDR/XDR from sticking around), but product categories are multiplying anyway.
+Purists will argue that a taxonomy consisting of anything more than SIEM with UEBA is excessive (although this hasn’t stopped terms like EDR/XDR from sticking around), but product categories continue to multiply despite these protests.

 ITDR as a term has existed since the early 2020s.
 When it was first introduced, it focused on protecting identities in the context of more traditional identity infrastructure (e.g. Active Directory).
 The term has since been adopted by cloud-focused security vendors, but retains a hybrid lens, with AD still featuring heavily.